 Dr. Loring earned her B.S. in Molecular Biology from the University of Washington and her Ph.D. in Developmental Neurobiology from the University of Oregon.

-She has held research and management positions at several biotechnology companies and is currently a Professor and the founding Director of the Center for Regenerative Medicine at The Scripps Research Institute in La Jolla, California.
+She has held research and management positions at several biotechnology companies and is Professor Emeritus and the founding Director of the Center for Regenerative Medicine at Scripps Research La Jolla, California.
+She is the founder and Chief Scientific Officer of Aspen Neuroscience, developing a cell replacement therapy for Parkinson’s disease.

-Among her notable projects in progress are development of a personalized stem cell therapy for Parkinson’s disease, and creation of the “stem cell zoo,” a bank of pluripotent stem cells generated from endangered species.
-She has published over 100 peer-reviewed scientific articles, which have been cited nearly 5,000 times.
-She holds five patents on transgenic methods, Alzheimer disease, and stem cells.
+Among her notable projects are the development of a personalized stem cell therapy for Parkinson’s disease and creation of the “stem cell zoo,” a bank of pluripotent stem cells generated from endangered species.
+She has published over 100 peer-reviewed scientific articles which have been cited nearly 5,000 times.

-She also serves on scientific advisory and bioethics boards for pharmaceutical and biotechnology companies, government, and charitable foundations.
-For her outspoken support of patients and advocacy of stem cell research she was awarded the Stem Cell Person of the Year award in 2015 and received a 2015 Stem Cell Action Advocacy Award from the Genetics Policy Institute, which hosts the World Stem Cell Summit.
-Dr. Loring is also a member of the prestigious G-Force PD, a global initiative coordinating stem cell-based dopamine treatments for Parkinson’s disease.
+Dr. Loring serves on scientific advisory and bioethics boards for pharmaceutical and biotechnology companies, government, and charitable foundations.
+She is also a member of the prestigious G-Force PD, a global initiative coordinating stem cell-based dopamine treatments for Parkinson’s disease.

 Biography for Dr. Bratt-Leal:

-Dr. Bratt-Leal received his B.S. from the University of Washington in 2005 and his Ph.D. from Georgia Tech and Emory University in the field of Biomedical Engineering in 2011.
-At UW, he worked in the labs of Dr. Ceci Giachelli and Dr. Buddy Ratner to apply sphere templating techniques for the development of porous fibrin scaffolds.
+Dr. Bratt-Leal received his B.S. from the University of Washington and his Ph.D. from Georgia Tech and Emory University in the field of Biomedical Engineering.

 His specialty lies in the field of directed differentiation of pluripotent stem cells, including differentiating stem cells towards dopaminergic neurons (the cells which are lost in the progression of Parkinson’s disease.)

-He joined the Loring lab at The Scripps Research Institute specifically to work on the Parkinson’s project and now leads the research team working on Parkinson’s research as the Director of Research and Development.
+He joined the Loring lab at Scripps Research specifically to work on the Parkinson’s project and is now Senior Vice President of Research and Development at Aspen Neuroscience.

 “Scientists Receive Funding to Advance Stem-Cell Based Parkinson’s Therapy”